Mahm0udrabie/medics/README.md

 > includes has the main php fiels

 ## how to run the project
->> or you can get your own copy from github.
+>> you can get your own copy from github.
->> download it open the project and open index.html file with your own browser.
 >> you have to open your project with localhost and do not forget to connect with database using  phpmyadmin and sql file attached with project